To download the PDF version of this document, click here.

 • To whom will the person report (House Corporation, Chapter Advisor) and how will the person be supervised and evaluated?

-As you have questions and concerns about this requirement, please work with Fraternity and Sorority Life Programs to assist your chapter/House Corporation and help you appropriately plan for this transition within your chapter.
+As you have questions and concerns about this requirement, please work with Fraternity and Sorority Life to assist your chapter/House Corporation and help you appropriately plan for this transition within your chapter.

 Appendix A: Common Greek Life Terms